Blog – Posted on Thursday, Jan 24

 Urban fantasy is no doubt one of the most fascinating genres in modern literature.
-For those who may not know what it is, urban fantasy consists of fantasy plots that play out in modern settings, for a great mix of enchanting and accessible.
-It usually involves paranormal elements, and some of the most popular plots in urban fantasy involve vampires, werewolves, and faeries (oh my!).
+For those who may not know what it is, you can head to this post for a great guide on what is urban fantasy — but, in a nutshell, it consists of fantasy plots that play out in modern settings, for a great mix of enchanting and accessible.
+Not to mention that it usually involves paranormal elements, particularly vampires, werewolves, and faeries.
+(Oh my!)

 So for fans of all those things and more: if you’re looking for your next read, you’ve come to the right place.
 Here are 20 highly addictive urban fantasy books to try — many of which are part of larger series, so you’ll be able to feed your addiction for many sequels to come. 😉